PSLmodels/OG-Core/docs/book/content/theory/firms.md

     MPL_t =  w_t \quad\forall t
   ```

-  Even though firms take the stock of public capital $K_{g,t}$ from government infrastructure investment as constant, we can still calculate the marginal product of public capital from the production function {eq}`EqFirmsCESprodfun`.
+  Even though firms take the stock of public capital $K_{g,t}$ from government infrastructure investment as given, we can still calculate the marginal product of public capital from the production function {eq}`EqFirmsCESprodfun`.

   ```{math}
   :label: EqFirmsMPKg_opt